mrazjava/moo/readme.md

 -----------
 This could be more fun with alternate UIs.
 For example, web based Angular UI would be nice.
 Or Eclipse RCP ui.
 Or JavaFX.
 You get the point.
-If you feel like hacking please issue a PR and I will happily merge your improvements.
+If you feel like hacking please issue a PR against `develop` branch and I will happily merge your improvements.
 Other areas of improvemnts are obviously server/api/feature related.

-Enjoy!
+*Enjoy!*